IDEXX SDMA testing

-If you have a Catalyst Dx Chemistry Analyzer, the only slides you can’t run the Catalyst SDMA Test with are phenobarbital, total T4, and CRP.
+If you have a Catalyst Dx Chemistry Analyser, the only slides you can’t run the Catalyst SDMA Test with are phenobarbital, total T4, and CRP.

-You can load the slides in any order when running SDMA on the Catalyst One Chemistry Analyzer or with 18 or fewer slides on the Catalyst Dx Chemistry Analyzer.
+You can load the slides in any order when running SDMA on the Catalyst One Chemistry Analyser or with 18 or fewer slides on the Catalyst Dx Chemistry Analyser.

-If you’re running more than more than 18 slides on the Catalyst Dx Chemistry Analyzer, include the Catalyst SDMA Test with the first 18.
+If you’re running more than more than 18 slides on the Catalyst Dx Chemistry Analyser, include the Catalyst SDMA Test with the first 18.
 If you’re running electrolytes, load those slides first.